FIRM: Federated In-client Regularized Multi-objective Alignment for Large Language Models: Theoretical Analaysis

 The error term $\mathcal{T}_1$ captures the difference between the averaged client updates and the true gradient direction at the average model.
 We decompose this term into two primary sources of error:

-where the term $\mathcal{T}_{1,2}$ represents the standard client drift due to local updates and is bounded by $\mathcal{O}(K^2\alpha^2)$, where $K$ is the number of local steps.
+where the term $\mathcal{T}_{1,2}$ represents the standard client drift due to local updates and client heterogeneity and is bounded by $\mathcal{O}(K^2\alpha^2 + \zeta^2)$, where $K$ is the number of local steps.
 The main novelty of our work lies in bounding the local error, $\mathcal{T}_{1,1}$, which we further decompose:

 where $\bar{\lambda}_t^j \triangleq \frac{1}{C}\sum_{c'=1}^C \lambda_t^{j,c'}$.
 The term $\mathcal{T}_{1,1}^{\text{gradient-error}}$ captures standard stochastic gradient noise and critic error, which can be bounded using existing techniques and shows a linear speedup with $C \times B$.
 The crucial term is $\mathcal{T}_{1,1}^{\text{disagr-drift}}$, which directly captures the disagreement among client-computed $\lambda_t^c$ vectors.